×

 One or more treatments could be given to you.

-Radiation therapy – High-energy beams are used in radiation to destroy cancer cells.
-It is delivered either externally by a machine or internally by radioactive seeds sown close to the tumour.
+• Radiation Therapy – High-energy beams are used in radiation to destroy cancer cells.
+It is delivered either externally by a machine or internally by radioactive seeds sown close to the tumor.
 For early-stage malignancies, radiation therapy may be the sole necessary treatment.
 However, it can be used with chemotherapy or surgery to treat advanced diseases.

 • Surgery -A scalpel can be used to make incisions for surgical procedures.
 Using lasers, robotics, or an endoscope to enter through the mouth could all be less invasive alternatives.
 Lasers or endoscopes can typically remove very early malignancies.
 Your larynx or pharynx may need to be removed entirely or partly, depending on how far along your cancer is.
 This may impact your capacity to breathe, swallow, or speak normally.